Barrow in Furness Beach Walk

 This large Cumbrian town has some good coastal walking opportunites along Morecambe Bay and the Duddon Estuary.
 It's also very close to the Lake District National Park which is a walkers paradise.
 In the town you can visit a significant ancient abbey and enjoy a stroll along the docks where the town's ship-building heritage is on show.

-This walk uses sections of the Cumbria Coastal Way and the Haematite Trail to take you to the Sandscale Haws National Nature Reserve.
+This walk uses sections of the Cumbria Coastal Way and the Haematite Trail to take you to the Sandscale Haws National Nature Reserve where you can enjoy a fine beach walk.

 The walk starts at the historic Furness Abbey on the north eastern fringes of the town.
 The 12th century abbey was once the second-wealthiest and most powerful Cistercian monastery in the country, behind Fountains Abbey in Yorkshire.
 The site is now run by English Heritage who premit access for a fee.
 You can then explore the ruins and the visitor centre where there are a number of stone carvings and effigies to see.